HastinGhasadiya/NLP_Final_Project/README.md

 ## Overview
 This project is an NLP-based AI Content Forensics tool that analyzes text to determine:
 - Whether the text is AI-generated or human-written
-- The sentiment of the text (positive / negative)
+- The sentiment of the text (positive or negative)
 - The formality level of the writing

-The system also demonstrates how rewriting text can change AI-detection outcomes.
+The system also demonstrates how rewriting text can influence AI-detection outcomes.

 ## Models Used
 - Neural Sentiment Classifier (MLP – TensorFlow)